Skip to main content

 6

-• Divide Mexican-spiced barramundi and roast veggies between plates. • Spoon any pan juices and the spring onion and corn salsa over the barramundi. • Serve with a dollop of garlic aioli.
+• Divide seared Mexican-spiced barramundi and roast veggies between plates. • Spoon any pan juices and tomato-corn salsa over the barramundi. • Sprinkle with chilli flakes (if using). • Serve with a dollop of garlic aioli.
 Enjoy!

 This week's must-try HelloFresh recipes